Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-After you’ve developed your short-term career development plan, make an actionable list of steps that you must take to meet each goal.
+When you’ve created your short-term career development plan, develop your own list of actions that are necessary to accomplish each target.

-An action plan will outline specific training programs, learning resources and coaching sessions, as well as supportive mentors who will aid in the development of your career.
+A plan of action outlines the specific courses, learning resources such as coaching sessions or mentors that aid in the development of your career.

 Implement Your Plan

-Spend time on yourself every week.
-Devote at minimum a couple of hours a week on the personal growth objectives outlined.
-This may involve taking classes or discussion groups surrounding your area of work or trying creative methods at work regularly.
+Spend time on yourself each week.
+Devote at minimum a couple of hours weekly in focusing on the personal growth goals that you have set out – this could involve attending classes or discussions in your area of work or actively experimenting with creative methods at work regularly.

 Benefits of Creating a Career Development Plan |